Angora Rabbits 101: Feeding angora rabbits organically

 Dietary Needs of Angora Rabbits:

-Further, angora rabbits, with their long, thick wool coats are more suseptible to wool block than other rabbits, and therefore require a higher percentage of fiber and roughage in their diet.
-So any diet for angora rabbits needs to take into account their unique needs as both fiber producers, and parents.
+Further, angora rabbits, with their long, thick wool coats are more susceptible to wool block than other rabbits, and therefore require a higher percentage of fibre and roughage in their diet.
+So any diet for angora rabbits needs to take into account their unique needs as both fibre producers and parents.

-To complicate matters, angora rabbits that are at different stages of coat growth will have differing fiber needs.
-Further, pregnant and lactating females, as well as growing young have higher protein requirements than adult males and wooler females.
+To complicate matters, angora rabbits that are at different stages of coat growth will have differing fibre needs.
+Further, pregnant and lactating females, as well as growing young have higher protein requirements than adult males and woollier females.
 Rabbits in winter have higher energy needs than rabbits in summer, and their diet should reflect these differing needs.
-Further, rabbits that have just been harvested and are growing a fresh wool coat, have a higher protein and caloric need than rabbits that have a full 4 inch coat and are warm, and awaiting harvest.
-While rabbits in full coat have a higher fiber need than rabbits that have been freshly harvested.
+Further, rabbits that have just been harvested and are growing a fresh wool coat, have a higher protein and caloric need than rabbits that have a full 4 inch coat and are warm and awaiting harvest.
+While rabbits in full coats have a higher fibre need than rabbits that have been freshly harvested.

 Problems with Commercial Rabbit Pellets in the feeding of angora rabbits